Let’s Talk Travel Budgets…

 And that’s just for four nights in Rome.

 Can you do it for less?
 Sure—in January or February.
-But Rome is magical in the spring, summer, and fall.
+But Rome is magical in the spring and summer.
 And I believe your hotel should feel like a retreat, not a compromise.

 Now let’s look at three nights in Florence…